Market Overview: The Emergence Of Smart Building Certifications

 Amelia Feehan

-Industry Analyst
+Senior Analyst

-Amelia is an Industry Analyst in the Verdantix Smart Buildings practice.
-Her current research agenda focusses on IoT platforms to improve building performance.
-Prior to joining Verdantix, Amelia worked as a façade engineer at Arup where she gained experience in sustainable building design and building information modelling.
-She holds a MEng in Civil, Structural and Environmental Engineering from Trinity College Dublin.
+Amelia is a Senior Analyst in the Verdantix Smart Buildings practice.
+Her current research agenda focuses on digital twins, IoT solutions and architecture, engineering and construction (AEC) software.
+Prior to joining Verdantix, Amelia worked as a façade engineer at Arup, where she gained experience in sustainable building design and construction.
+She holds an MEng in Civil, Structural and Environmental Engineering from Trinity College Dublin.

 Rodolphe d’Arjuzon

-Global Head of Research and Finance Director
+MD and Global Head of Research

 Rodolphe co-founded Verdantix in 2008 and directs the firm’s research strategy across all practice areas.
-He also leads the Smart Buildings practice on an interim basis.
-Rodolphe has over twenty years of experience in technology research and strategy consulting.
+Rodolphe has over 20 years of experience in technology research and strategy consulting.
 He previously worked for Barclays Bank and L.E.K.
 Consulting.
-Rodolphe holds a PhD in Physics from Cambridge University.
+Rodolphe holds a PhD in Physics from the University of Cambridge.

 Related Reports